OSINT for Law Enforcement

 Enhanced Open Source Intelligence with public & private records

 Open Source Intelligence, or OSINT, involves gathering and analyzing publicly available information in order to better understand people.
 Law enforcement agencies, private investigators, financial services, intelligence analysts, and more can all use OSINT to get information about individuals.
 If you’re looking to conduct vendor risk assessment or get information about a person of interest, OSINT can help.
 Here’s how a public and private records database can make it easier for you to access Open Source Intelligence.

 Streamline OSINT investigations with public records

 Just because available data is technically open source, doesn’t mean it’s easy to find.
 For example, someone’s property records may provide information on previous addresses, contact information, and other generalized knowledge.
 However, it can be difficult to find up-to-date property records or gather information about a person’s address history.

 - Although information that is OSINT is technically public, it can be difficult to find.

 - Getting open-source information requires that you have the tools necessary to quickly uncover that information.

 - With a public records search engine, you can get up-to-date data as well as records from the past.

 OSINT techniques for social media

-Because many people put a significant amount of personal information on social media, social media is gold mine for gathering OSINT.
+Because many people put a significant amount of personal information on social media, social media is a gold mine for gathering OSINT.
 Social media allows you to take a deeper dive into individuals and their behaviors.
-However, manually searching through someone’s social profiles can be tedious and difficult.
+However, manually searching through someone’s social profile can be tedious and difficult.

 - When you’re looking for more information about a person, their activities, and their behaviors, social media is a great resource.

 - Getting Open Source Intelligence from a social media platform typically requires extensive research on someone’s accounts and presence.

 - A social media search provides comprehensive information about a person’s social media platforms and other website presences.